 Read my article, “When Should You Hire an Attorney to Negotiate Your Agreement?”

 There are a myriad of websites that offer generic contracts for do-it-yourselfers but the problem with these resources is that they attempt to apply simple generic contracts to complex legal agreements.
 Businesses that use these services often do not understand most of the language in the contract, the purpose that certain clauses serve, or how courts will interpret contracts if the company ever needs to enforce the agreement in court.
 This can lead to surprising and unexpected obligations or even limitations on rights the company expected to have under the agreement.
 Remember, there is a reason why these sites expressly state that they are not providing legal advice.

 The truth is every clause in every contract is important.
 Understanding your business’s goals and how the terms of a contract affect those goals is critical to drafting an agreement that will protect your business.
 Reducing the terms of an agreement to writing is an art, not a commodity.
-David will take the time to explain what each term in a contract means to your business and draft a contract that is custom to your business’s needs.
+Bryan will take the time to explain what each term in a contract means to your business and draft a contract that is custom to your business’s needs.
 No unexpected terms.
 No surprising obligations or limitations.

 - Employment contracts

 - Commercial leases

 - Entity Formation documents

 - Shareholder Agreements

 - Non-Disclosure Agreements (NDA’s)